MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/troubleshoot-enterprise-web-connector.md

 * Errors 6001-6013 occur when the data source isn't reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
 Check if the data source details provided are still valid.
 * Errors 6021-6024 occur when the data source contains non-textual content on the page or when the page isn't HTML.
 Check the data source and add this page to the exclusion list or ignore the error.

-If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://aka.ms/TalkToGraphConnectors).
+If you have issues or want to provide feedback, contact [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support).